 The contracting writers provide information about what they are seeking in a subcontract writer, including writer qualifications, types of projects they contract out, volume of projects, pay, and how to apply for a subcontract opportunity.
 You can view a sample listing here.
 (This is an actual Directory listing, with the company name and contact information redacted.)

 How many listings are there in the Directory of Subcontract Opportunities, and how often are they updated?

 The number of active subcontract listings ranges from 25-30 at any given time.
-All listings were fully updated in 2018 and we reach out to the contracting writers in the Directory every 12-18 months to see if there are any changes and to ask if they are still seeking subcontract writers.
+All listings were fully updated in spring 2020 and we reach out to the contracting writers in the Directory every 12-18 months to see if there are any changes and to ask if they are still seeking subcontract writers.
 We also add new opportunities as we find them.
 We are always actively seeking out new subcontracting opportunities, especially those not advertised elsewhere.

 Do you guarantee I’ll get a subcontracting gig?